Android Tutorial: Writing your own Content provider

 As described in the introductory post, one reason to use content providers, is to export data.
 So, should you use content providers only to provide data to external applications?
 Or when would it be appropriate to prefer them for your own application over directly accessing the database?

-I recommend to use a content provider whenever your app needs to react to changes in the underlying data store – even to changes from within your app itself.
+I recommend to use a content provider whenever your app needs to react to changes in the underlying data store - even to changes from within your app itself.
 And this of course is more often true than not.
 You might for example have a ListView which displays summary information of the data held in your data store.
 Now if you delete or add an entry and return to your list the list should reflect these changes.
-This is easily done using a content provider and its built-in notification mechanism.
+This is easily done using a content provider in combination with using Loaders.
 Using the database directly you would have to trigger a new query on your own.

 Object oriented facade